-1. These General Regulations apply to programmes offered by the University which attract funding from the Further Education Funding Council.
+These General Regulations apply to programmes offered by the University which attract funding from the Further Education Funding Council.

+In this regulation Dean of School shall be taken to include any nominee of the Dean of School agreed with the Academic Registrar, and Pro-Vice-Chancellor (Teaching) shall be taken to include any nominee appointed by the Pro-Vice-Chancellor (Teaching).

 General Requirements